• Skip to primary navigation

 • Fill the cookie press with one color of dough and press cookies onto the prepared baking sheets about 1” apart.

 • Bake for 12-15 minutes or until edges just begin to turn golden.
-Remove from oven and allow to cool on the baking sheet for 5 minutes before placing on wire racks to cool completely.
+Remove from oven and allow to cool on the baking sheet before transferring to wire racks to cool completely.

 • Store in an airtight container at room temperature for up to 2 weeks.